back

 What’s Included In a Credit Check?

 Credit or financial checks are far more commonly performed than background checks, as they are necessary every time you apply for new credit.
-Credit checks pull your credit report to see the overall state of your finances.
-Your credit report can confirm that you are financially responsible or show signs of possible financial distress.
+Credit checks pull your report to see the overall state of your finances.
+Your report can confirm that you are financially responsible or show signs of possible financial distress.

 Credit Report